-Ignitis Latvija SIA (the Company) is an independent Lithuanian capital electricity and natural gas supplier in Latvian market.
-The Company's core line of business is the supply of electricity and natural gas, as well as sale of products aimed at increasing energy efficiency and provision of solar panel solutions.
+Ignitis Latvija SIA is an independent Lithuanian capital electricity and natural gas supplier in Latvian market.
+The Company's core line of business is the supply of electricity and natural gas, as well as sale of products aimed at increasing energy efficiency, provision of solar panel solutions and installation of electric car charging stations.
 Company was established on 28th of February 2013.
 Company supplies electricity to Latvian business entities since August 2013 and natural gas to Latvian business entities since July 2018.
 Since 2019 the Company has expanded the business and has started offering energy efficiency and solar panel solutions to Latvian business entities.